Many-body delocalization from embedded thermal inclusion: Introduction

 \section{Introduction}

 The existence of a many body localized (MBL) phase in interacting, disordered spin chains was first considered by Anderson~\cite{Anderson}.
 While he focused on the dilute limit, arguing that this could be treated as a non-interacting problem, it remained unclear for many decades if the more generic, interacting version of this phase existed.
 Intensive research on this MBL phase has progressed, particularly after evidence of its possible stability at high temperatures was reported in the early 2000s \cite{BASKO20061126,gornyi2005MBL,Oganesyan2007}.
 Given local interactions of strength $J$ and lattice disorder strength $W$, an MBL system is thought to undergo a phase transition from a thermal to an integrable regime at a large enough critical disorder $W_c$ on the order of a few $J$.
-Above this critical disorder, MBL would be an emergent integrable phase of matter violating the eigenstate thermalization hypothesis (ETH) \cite{Srednicki1994ETH,Dalessio2015FromQC}, characterized by the existence of an extensive set of local integrals of motion (LIOM's), or ``L-bits'', which are related to single-site spin operators by a unitary rotation \cite{annurev-conmatphys-031214-014726,Huse2014Phenomenoloy,Imbrie2016,ROS2015420,Serbyn2013,Thomson2018}.
-This insulating phase has been studied extensively in previous works \cite{AbaninReview,annurev-conmatphys-031214-014726,ALET2018498}, and although there is experimental \cite{Schreiber2015,Rubio-Abadal2019,Smith2016,Luschen2017,Kohlert2019,Lukin2019,Rispoli2019} and numerical evidence of the existence of a nearly localized regime in smaller system sizes at large enough disorder (estimates of which have varied around $W_c\approx3-6$) \cite{Pal2010MBLTransision,Lev2015,Luitz2015,Wahl2017,Mierzejewski2016,Mace2019,Chanda2020,Laflorencie2020,Gray2018,Doggen2018,POLFED2020,Serbyn2015MBLTransition,Sierant2020ThoulessTime}, there is also increasing evidence in recent years against the MBL phase's stability in the thermodynamic limit \cite{Leonard2023,suntajs2019quantum,suntajs2020transition,Kiefer-Emmanouilidis2021,Dynamicalobstruction,Bath-induceddelocalization,Sels2021}.
+Above this critical disorder, MBL would be an emergent integrable phase of matter violating the eigenstate thermalization hypothesis (ETH) \cite{Srednicki1994ETH,Dalessio2015FromQC}, characterized by the existence of an extensive set of local integrals of motion (LIOMs), or ``L-bits'', which are related to single-site spin operators by a unitary rotation \cite{annurev-conmatphys-031214-014726,Huse2014Phenomenoloy,Imbrie2016,ROS2015420,Serbyn2013,Thomson2018}.
+This insulating phase has been studied extensively in previous works \cite{AbaninReview,annurev-conmatphys-031214-014726,ALET2018498}, and although there is experimental \cite{Schreiber2015,Rubio-Abadal2019,Smith2016,Luschen2017,Kohlert2019,Lukin2019,Rispoli2019} and numerical evidence of the existence of a nearly localized regime in smaller system sizes at large enough disorder (estimates of which have varied around $W_c\approx3-6$) \cite{Pal2010MBLTransision,Lev2015,Luitz2015,Wahl2017,Mierzejewski2016,Mace2019,Chanda2020,Laflorencie2020,Gray2018,Doggen2018,POLFED2020,Serbyn2015MBLTransition,Sierant2020ThoulessTime}, there is also increasing evidence in recent years that the MBL phase has to be unstable in the thermodynamic limit in this range of disorder\cite{Leonard2023,suntajs2019quantum,suntajs2020transition,Kiefer-Emmanouilidis2021,Dynamicalobstruction,Bath-induceddelocalization,Sels2021}.